GSA/piv-guides/pages/locally-trusted-ocsp.md

 ![Add Revocation Configuration](../img/local-ocsp-cfg-add-revocation-configuration.png)

   2. At the next window, select **Name the Revocation Configuration**.
 Then enter the name of your Revocation Configuration.
 (It is recommended that you always use the CA's common name, plus any other identifying information that may be necessary.)
-Click on **Next**. <!-- Is Next a button? -->
+Click on **Next**.

 ![Name the Revocation Configuration](../img/local-ocsp-cfg-add-rev-conf-1.png)

 > <i class="icon-info"></i>  You will need to configure separate Revocation Configurations for CAs that have more than one key pair.
 Name your Revocation Sources so that you can easily identify these cases.

   3. At the next window, select a **CA Certification Location**.
 The location can be either a Local certificate store or a File.
 Click on a radio button to select a location.
-Click on **Next**, select the CA certificate, and then click **Next** again.<!-- Is Next a button? -->
+Click on **Next**, select the CA certificate, and then click **Next** again.

 ![Select Import From File](../img/local-ocsp-cfg-add-rev-conf-2.png)